miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made hunters in Santa Monica attack Tung if they meet him outside.
 Restored water splashing at pier and missing ladder at warehouse.
 Removed guard floats for some levels where they were not sensible.
-Gave a knive to Bishop Vick as secondary weapon for close fights.
+Gave knive to Bishop Vick and made Jezebel .38 fix part of basic.

 v10.8                                                  21.03.2021
 -----